 I wanted to share my snorkeling trip report from my visit to Fiji in December 2017.

 I am a 59 year old man and I traveled alone primarily for the snorkeling.
-It was my first trip to Fiji (other than cruises) so was unsure what to chose from the numerous options available and the masses of reports available on TripAdvisor etc.
+It was my first trip to Fiji (other than cruises) so I was unsure what to choose from the numerous options available and the masses of reports available on TripAdvisor, etc.

-The first 2 days I spent exploring the house reef before going on island trips.
-The house reef is essentially a drop-off from 3m to 4m deep to about 20m deep with numerous different topographical features of boulders, canyons, crevices etc. It is about 1.2km long in total and from 200m to 300m from the shore.
+The first two days I spent exploring the house reef before going on island trips.
+The house reef is essentially a drop-off from 3-4 meters to about 20 meters deep with numerous different topographical features of boulders, canyons, crevices, etc. It is about 1.2km long in total and from 200m to 300m from the shore.

-Beach access is an easy sand beach for most of the length with some rocky areas and then a swim through/over sea grass and other vegetation which then turns to rocky sea floor before the drop-off.
-This can be a lengthy swim if the waves are against you but the hotel does provide a jet ski tow service to get you to/from the drop-off.
+Beach access is an easy sand beach for most of the length with some rocky areas and then a swim through or over sea grass and other vegetation which then turns to rocky sea floor before the drop-off.
+This can be a lengthy swim if the waves are against you but the hotel does provide a jet ski tow service to get you to and from the drop-off.
 I found this very useful as I would normally swim out through the grass, snorkel the drop-off then get a tow back.
 The jet skis were very responsibly used, always leaving though a narrow channel and picking you up outside of the drop-off so as not to disturb the fish.

 The length of the reef meant that there was always a chance of seeing new fish every swim and there were usually some larger fish, and more sharks! to be seen at the end of the day.
 The other surprisingly interesting aspect was the swim out through the sea grass.
 When the wave action was light it was very nice to relax and watch the action in the grass, there was a surprising amount of fish in this area and the ability to get very close and watch them was great.
 One time I was surprised when a turtle came out of the grass a meter from me and swam around me for a few minutes – fantastic!